Kenya–Netherlands relations: Economic relations

 In 2011 trade between Kenya and the Netherlands was worth KES.
 91 billion (EUR.
 852 million).

 The Netherlands is the fifth largest export destination for Kenyan goods worldwide.
 It is the second in Europe.

 Kenya's main exports to the Netherlands include: live animals, coffee, tea, fruits, vegetables, fish and tobacco.

 The Netherlands's main exports to Kenya include: automatic data processing machines, clothing & accessories, household items, linen & furnishings, chemicals, machinery, transport equipment, dairy products, plastics and electronics.

 Multinational corporations such as Phillips, Unilever, Shell, KLM, Boskalis and Heineken have operations in Kenya.
 Over 100 other Dutch companies most of which have business in Kenya's flower industry, have set up shop in the country.
 In recent years Dutch companies have also been involved in other sectors such as renewable energy, water and sanitation, infrastructure, logistics, ICT and finance.

-KLM and Kenya Airways currently operate direct flights between Amsterdam and Nairobi

 Aviation

 Air France-KLM owns a 26% stake in Kenya Airways, Africa's fourth largest airline.
 Kenya Airways operates direct flights to Amsterdam, KLM also operates direct flights to Nairobi.